by Letha Dawson Scanzoni

 Perhaps Carolyn Heilbrun’s suicide struck me particularly because it occurred as I realized I was now at the age my dad had been when he died of a sudden heart attack years before.
 That age seemed so “old” and far off then!
 Shortly before his death, he had told me he wished he were younger because there was so much more he wanted to do.
 I don’t wish I were younger, but I echo his feeling of wanting to do so much more.
 As Jeanne Hanson points out in her article, this yearning to keep doing worthwhile work, learning, and looking forward to the future seem to be key factors in a positive experience of aging.
 EEWC provides companions and role models along the way.

-* Definition from the Hyperdictionary, a useful free online resource
+* Definition from the Hyperdictionary, a resource no longer available online.

 © 2003 Evangelical and Ecumenical Women’s Caucus, EEWC-Update, Volume 27, Number 3, Fall (October-December) 2003.